Tours Sitemap Accessibility Skiptocontent Search

 "I know everything about Ait Ahmed despite the fact that I do not know him personally at all, and I know everything about this "Berber Academy" even though I was not one of its members, but all that is behind us now . . .
 Perhaps Ait Ahmed and Bosoud Mohamed Aarab (who is responsible for this Academy) know, to exchange "accusations" as usual, but why now?
 If it was the Libyan Intelligence that accused me of such charge then it is the stupidest secret service in the world.
 Why?
 I will not say why, but it is enough to say that Ait Ahmed was finished as a Berber before I was personally born since he is only a Kabylian; and that the charge that I belonged to Ait Ahmed's party had enabled me to know the exact identity of this person; this person is complicated by his war with his friend Ben Bella, and he did not include Tamazight in his program and his party's program only after the attempt on my life [in 1979] -- he asked for Tamazight to be listed as an official language after the attempt on my life, and therefore the charge ought to be directed at Ait Ahmed who was influenced by what I write in the open in your newspapers and not at myself.
 I heard he visited you [Gaddafi] last year and so why didn't you ask him?
 Regarding the "Berber Academy" I had no need for any academy because I am myself a Berber academy, but on the 18th of April 1985 you spoke about the academy and you said it was France that created the academy, and here on behalf of the "helpless" Bosoud Mohamed Aarab I will defend him and not defend myself.
 I came to know about this academy through an article by one of Ben Bella's friends: Mohamed Harbi, which I have read here in "Jeune Afrique", in 1978.
 Mohamed Aarab wanted to secure some financial funding from one of the wealthy Kabyles and this Kabyle was an infiltrator working for the Algerian and the French Intelligence at the same time, and when he intimidated him with a pistol one of the French Intelligence agents was ready to confront him, Mohamed Aarab was arrested, and that was the end of everything; and therefore it was surprising for you to go to Jado [Sifaw's home town in Nafusa Mountain] and lecture the Berbers about being agents of the French Intelligence when it was the French Intelligence that destroyed the alleged Berber Academy that "lived" on begging and donations from Algerian labourers."
 End of translation.

-Sifaw’s Literary Work
+Sifaw’s Literary Work:

 During the period between 1961 and 1966 he wrote a number of works in which he developed his Tamazight identity.
 His poems and literary works had similar effects in Libya to those produced by the Berber scholar Mouloud Mammeri in Algeria, whom he met in 1971.
 Sifaw's work included a number of studies about Tamazight grammar, language, and Berber mythology, especially his “Midnight Voices”, a collection of fifteen Berber myths; in which he said, as I would translate: “How can I rescue and preserve an oral tradition much hated and considered a kind of superstition by its people?”
 Sifaw spoke of two kinds of colonialism: "modern colonialism" and "ancient colonialism" - but perhaps to this day most people still seemingly unable to grasp the extent of violence in human patriarchal history.
 His work was circulated (underground) in Libya across the Nafousa Mountain, Zuwarah and Tripoli, while some of it was published in Libyan official newspapers and cultural periodicals during Gaddafi's government.
 Fifteen years after Sifaw's tragic death, the Libyan Government attempted to put pressure on the Moroccan government to block a lecture about one of Sifaw's books on the 18th of June 2009.
 Some of Sifaw’s work was badly represented and distributed full of typing, spelling and grammatical mistakes by some Berberists after his death.
-For instance, in Amousnaw the phrase “sestengh-ak” (‘I asked you’) sometimes appears as “sesligh-ak” (‘I made you hear’, ‘I made you listen’); while “fellas” (‘on him, upon him’) is found as “ghfi” (‘on me’, 'upon me').
 Some other changes could also reflect dialectical differences, where people copy phrases and then repeat them (or publish them) in their own Berber dialects or languages without paying attention to details -- or maybe they had other reasons in mind; who knows?
-It was also reported that one of his entire works was borrowed by one of his supposed friends, whom later turned out to be an agent of the Tyrant himself, allegedly to read and maybe report back with some feedback, but instead published it under his name -- probably with some modifications to suit the agenda he had in mind.
-What a betrayal of human decency and callous treachery, most likely instigated by the "buried" himself whose money failed to buy the loyalty of the Berber martyr, and whose oppression failed to break his soul except perhaps his bones.
-No need to mention such names here, as they were mentioned elsewhere, dear "friends"; but like they say in Europe, a man's best friend is his "dog".
+It was also reported that one of his entire works was borrowed by one of his supposed friends whom later turned out to be an agent of the Dictator himself, allegedly to read and maybe report back with some feedback, but instead published it under his name -- probably with some modifications to suit the agenda he had in mind.

 Sligh tinigt n tagherma